Cow dung: Floor and wall coating

 In several cultures, cow dung is traditionally used to coat floors and walls.
 In parts of Africa, floors of rural huts are smeared with cow dung: this is believed to improve interior hygiene and repel insects.
 This practice has various names, such as "ukusinda" in Xhosa, and "gwaya" in Ruruuli-Lunyala.

 Similarly, in India, floors are traditionally smeared with cow dung to clean and smoothen them.
-Italian traveler Pietro Della Valle, who visited India in 1624, observed that the locals - including Christians - smeared floor with cow dung to purify it and repel insects.
+Purananuru, generally dated 150 BCE, mentions women of Tamil Nadu smear cow dung on the floors at the 13th day after her husband's death to purify the house.
+The Italian traveler Pietro Della Valle, who visited India in 1624, observed that the locals, including Christians, smeared floor with cow dung to purify it and repel insects.
 Tryambaka's Strī-dharma-paddhati (18th century), which narrates a modified version of the Mahabharata legend about how the goddess Lakshmi came to reside in cow dung, instructs women to make their homes pure and prosperous by coating them with cow-dung.
 Many among modern generations have challenged this practice as unclean.

 In 2021, the Government of India's Khadi and Village Industries Commission launched the Khadi Prakritik paint, which has cow dung as its main ingredient, promoting it as an eco-friendly paint with anti-fungal and anti-bacterial properties.